 Similar experiments were done using more unconventional masking materials.
-The high resolution XPS of the Fe spectral region for the unmasked Ag/Si substrate areas, after deposition, shows peaks related to metallic Fe and Fe-O only after 1200 s sputter cleaning in the XPS chamber, Fig. 2a.
+The high resolution XPS of the Fe spectral region for the unmasked Ag/Si substrate areas, after deposition, shows peaks related to metallic Fe and Fe-O only after 600 s sputter cleaning in the XPS chamber, Fig. 2a.
 The as-received samples show only Fe-O related peaks (not shown).
 These samples were exposed to air for approximately 24 h before XPS analysis, which is the likely reasons for the absence of metallic Fe peaks in the as-received samples.
 The composition analysis of the sputter cleaned films deposited on the unmasked Ag areas (Fig 2.a) contain also 35-45 at. % Fe, 18-30 at. % C, 30-35 at. % O, 2-3 at. % N and 3-7 at. % Ti.
-Fig. 2b show the Fe spectral region for the masked substrate areas after mask removal where the Fe 2p region show no iron nor iron oxide related peaks.
+The iron to oxygen ratio in the film deposited on the unmasked Ag areas is higher compare to the results presented in our previous work.
+We ascribe these differences in difference in the handling and time between unloading the samples from the deposition chamber and loading them in the XPS chamber.
+Fig. 2b show the Fe spectral region for the masked substrate areas after mask removal (without sputter cleaning) where the Fe 2p region show no iron nor iron oxide related peaks.
 The Fe 2p region also show a weak peak at 719 eV, which corresponds to Ag 3s, when office paper is used as masking material.
 The absents of the Ag 3s peak in the spectra of the other masking materials is most likely due to residual glue from the masking materials after mask removal.
+Compositional analysis by XPS show that when Scotch tape, Kapton tape, Parafilm, and office paper are used, 76, 63, 45, and 9 at. % of C, respectively, are found on the Ag substrate surface after mask removal.
+The Ag substrate was not affected by the mask removal procedures.
 No mask deformation or melt could be observed after the deposition, highlighting that the deposition method is indeed a low temperature CVD process and that temperature sensitive materials can be used as masking material to achieve area selective deposition.

 FIG. 2.
-High resolution XPS spectra showing the iron spectral region of films deposited on the substrate areas with (a) unmasked Ag and (b) with masked Ag, before and after mask removal.
+High resolution XPS spectra showing the iron spectral region of films deposited on the substrate areas with (a) unmasked Ag and (b) with masked Ag, after mask removal.
+The spectra in (a) was recorded after 600 s of sputter cleaning.
+The spectra in (b) was recorded as-received after polymer removal, i.e., without sputter cleaning.